Michael Jackson: One

+Michael Jackson: One is the second Michael Jackson-based production by Cirque du Soleil, after Michael Jackson: The Immortal World Tour.

+Like The Immortal World Tour, the production was written and directed by Jamie King, but only uses prerecorded tracks, with no live orchestra.
+One evokes the entertainer's artistic style in several ways and is the most dance-driven Cirque du Soleil show.

-Michael Jackson: One is the second Michael Jackson-based production in Cirque du Soleil's roster, after Michael Jackson: The Immortal World Tour.
-It was announced to the public and media on February 21, 2013.
-In their continuing partnership with the Jackson estate, One evokes the entertainer's artistic style in several manners.
-The new production began previews on May 23, 2013 and the official world premiere was June 29, 2013 at the Mandalay Bay on the Las Vegas Strip in Paradise, Nevada.
-Like The Immortal World Tour, this production was also written and directed by Jamie King.
-"Sneak peek" videos were released on the internet revealing numbers of the production, including "2 Bad", "Stranger in Moscow", "Bad", and "Smooth Criminal".
-However, unlike Immortal, the show only uses prerecorded tracks, with no live orchestra.
-This show is also the most dance-driven Cirque du Soleil show.
+It was announced to the public and media on February 21, 2013, began previews on May 23, 2013, and held its official world premiere on June 29, 2013, at the Mandalay Bay on the Las Vegas Strip in Paradise, Nevada.
+Marketing efforts in 2013 included the release of "sneak peek" videos of several production numbers, including "2 Bad", "Stranger in Moscow", "Bad", and "Smooth Criminal".
+With 4500 shows and 5.5 million tickets sold by January 2025, Michael Jackson: One is one of the most successful Cirque du Soleil productions of all time.

 The show

 The show's plot is centered on four "misfits" who set out on a journey into Michael Jackson's world and music.
 By journey's end, they personify Jackson's agility, courage, playfulness and love.
 These values are represented with his white gloves, white socks and black shoes, hat and sunglasses.

 Each of four main characters receives an object from Jackson.
 First, Clumsy is given the shoes, and with his newfound balance, performs a double slackline act to "Bad."
 Next, Shy overcomes her name when she receives Jackson's glasses, and she vanquishes a troupe of warriors in a martial arts display set to "2000 Watts" and "Jam."
 Then, Smarty Pants, the de facto leader of the four, puts on Jackson's hat and is imbued with the artist's legendary gracefulness in "Smile."
 Finally, Sneaky, the troublemaker, performs a playful manipulation act with the rogue glove to "This Place Hotel" and "Workin' Day and Night."